About

 • Temporary Student Membership (1 day) for Introductory Tandem Flight Experience

 Foreign pilots may fly in South Africa on acceptance of their IPPI cards.
-SAHPA also provides temporary membership to visiting foreign pilots.
+SAHPA also provides mandatory temporary membership to visiting foreign pilots.

 Introductory Flight Experience